Productivity Tips We’ve Learned From Remote Work

 From the Team: “I like to use time blocks on my calendar to keep from bleeding time into another.
-Lunch is lunch, after hours is after hours, work time is work time.” – Catherine, Account Coordinator / Creative Content Strategist
+Lunch is lunch, after hours is after hours, work time is work time.” – Catherine, Account Coordinator / Digital Strategist

 Remember: You have permission to move around at home.

 Step away from the screen for a second if your brain is yelling for a break.
 All aspects of your work have suddenly been condensed into one, maybe two screens.
 Prevent overloading your own system by taking meaningful breaks.

 From the team: “Personally, I’ve found screen breaks to be really important.
 With everything being on my computer, it’s easy to not take any breaks and give my eyes and brain a rest.” – Jenny, Account Management Director

 Many morning commute times were cut to seconds, with many of us now only moving from one room to another.
 What can you do with all that extra time you used to spend driving?